-Does the dehumidifier add anything harmful to collected water, for example, heavy metals?
+Q. Does the dehumidifier add anything harmful to the collected water, for example, heavy metals?

-Is water collected by dehumidifiers useable on plants?
+Q. Is water collected by dehumidifiers usable on plants?

 Yes, dehumidifier condensate water is perfectly useable, even for consumable plants.
-There are almost no detectable metals, and as long as the air entering the dehumidifier is filtered, there are no excessive organic decay products.
+There are almost no detectable metals.
+As long as the air entering the dehumidifier is filtered, there is no excessive organic decay.

-If the dehumidifier runs without a filter, ambient dust appears in condensate water.
-Please note that you should never operate a dehumidifier without the recommended filter because dust will eventually plug spaces between aluminum cooling fins on coils and cause compressor burn out.
+When a dehumidifier runs without a filter, ambient dust may appear in the condensate water.
+Please note that you should never operate a dehumidifier without the recommended filter because dust will eventually plug spaces between aluminum cooling fins on coils and cause the compressor to burn out.

 No. There is no reason to handle fresh condensate water any differently than any other source of reasonably clean, uncontaminated water.

-In summary, we found through laboratory water testing that normal, everyday use of dehumidifier condensate water should not be a problem for a plant’s nutrient system.
+Through laboratory water testing, we found that normal and every day use of dehumidifier condensate water should not be a problem for a plant’s nutrient system.
 Lead isn’t an issue because no lead is used in the brazing process of the copper refrigerant tubes.

-Moreover, there is no more organic material in the water than any other water that has been exposed to the environment of the growroom.
-It seems growers who’ve been telling others they use condensate water without problems appear to have science on their side.
+There is also no more organic material in the water than any other water that has been exposed to the environment of the growroom.

-It’s always a good idea (and most states require it) to have the water source analyzed in any commercial garden.
+It’s always a good idea (and most areas require it) to have the water source analyzed in any commercial garden.
 If a water sample analysis comes back positive for elevated levels of heavy metals, nitrates or bacteria, the reason for the contamination needs to be revealed and addressed.
-These issues are independent of water collected by dehumidifiers.
+These issues aren't dependent on the amount of water collected by dehumidifiers.

-If your dehumidifier has been idle, run it three days prior to recycling dehumidified water from it.
+If your dehumidifier has been idle, run it three days before recycling dehumidified water from it.
 A high-quality air filter keeps the interior of the dehumidifier clean and minimizes any organic content.

 Test Your Water Sample